vbarinova/vbarinova.github.io/index.md

 # Welcome!

 ## This is Victoria Barinova's work showcase.
-<i>I specialize in 2D digital art, but my academic coursework is heavily involved in software engineering and game development.
+<i>I specialize in 2D digital art, but my academic coursework is heavily involved in software engineering, computer science, and game development.
 <br>Current interests and focus: UI/UX design</i>

 ### Navigation